vinegarhq/vinegarhq.github.io/src/Configuration/tips-and-tricks/index.md

 ## Studio backup

 Before you delete your wineprefixes via `vinegar delete` or `flatpak run org.vinegarhq.Vinegar delete`, you should backup data you have on your Studio prefix.
-This includes your settings, files you have stored etc.
+This includes your settings and files you've stored.

 The Studio prefix location depends on how you installed Vinegar: